JavierZunzunegui/zerrors/README.md

 }
 ```

-Global errors should also be replaced to use `zerrors.New` and `zerrors.SNew`.
+Global errors should also be replaced to use `zerrors.New` or `zerrors.SNew`.

-The resulting error's `Error() string` method is of format `last message: ...: first wrap message: base message`,
+The resulting error's `Error() string` method is of format `last message: ...: first wrap message: base message`.
-which is produced in a efficient manner.
+A more detailed message is produced by `zerrors.Detail(error) string` or via the `%+v` pattern of the `fmt` methods, of
+the form `last message (file.go:LINE): ... : first wrap message (file.go:LINE): base message (file.go:LINE)`.

-Alternative serialisation of the error is also possible, such that one can have a custom `MyFormat(error) string`
+Alternative serialisation of the error is also possible, either via a custom method (say, `MyFormat(error) string`) or
+by changing the default encodings via [zmain](https://godoc.org/github.com/JavierZunzunegui/zerrors/zmain).
-to produce `last message - ... - first wrap message - base message`, or any other custom desirable format.
+This way one can produce any alternative message (such as `last message - ... - first wrap message - base message`, or
-Additionally, if `import _ "github.com/JavierZunzunegui/zerrors/zmain"` is included the errors come with frame info
-such that `Error() string` becomes `last message (file.go:10): ...: base message (base_file.go:11)`,
-where the files and lines indicate where the error was created.
-Custom formatting is also supported for frames.
+any variant with frame information), using the same inputs as the default encoding uses.

 The `errors.Is`, `errors.As` and `errors.Unwrap` methods from go1.13 are supported as expected,
 and are intended to remain the primary means to examine the contents of errors.
-Two new additional methods, `Value(error) error` and `Frame(error) (runtime.Frame, bool)`
+Two new additional methods, `zerrors.Value(error) error` and `zerros.Frame(error) (runtime.Frame, bool)` are introduced
-are introduced and can be used in conjunction with `errors.Unwrap` to implement more sophisticated functionality.
+and can be used in conjunction with `errors.Unwrap` to implement more sophisticated functionality, such as the
+alternative serialisation formats.
-Error inspection via type assertion is further discouraged.
+Error inspection via type assertion (discouraged since go1.13) is further discouraged,
+as it will be of no use for errors returned by zerrors.

-More details and examples can be found in the various examples and tests in the source code.
+More details and examples can be found in the various examples, tests and benchmarks in the source code.

 ## General guidance